Thursday 30 April 2015

 Directed by George Pal (The Time Machine) and starring Tony Randall (The Odd Couple, Pillow Talk), The 7 Faces of Dr. Lao invited children of the mid 60s into the circus tent of our multi-faceted doctor.
 What unfolds is a series of morality tales instigated by the mischievous Lao and his many alter egos from mythology.

-Released in 1989 by the London based company Logotron, Eye of Horus was way ahead of it's time.
+Released in 1989 by the London based company Logotron, Eye of Horus was way ahead of its time.
 It mixes genres very few were doing back then, using both platform and shoot-em-up elements.
-It even makes use of an exploration mechanic found in classics like Metroid that was perhaps under-appreciated at the time.
+The Ancient Egyptian themes game even adopts a similar exploration mechanic found in classics like Metroid that was perhaps underappreciated at the time.

 Yoot Tower, a 1998 sequel to SimTower, confused a lot of people on release as i a lot of respects it is the same as its predecessor in all but name.
 Maxis owned the 'Sim' brand at the time but it was Sega who put up the money to publish this game and therefore named it after the game designer, Yutaka 'Yoot' Saitō.